 The Catholic Church recognizes fourteen Canadian saints.
-These include the Canadian Martyrs (North American Martyrs) as well as four women, a bishop and a religious brother.
+These include the Canadian Martyrs (or North American Martyrs) as well as four women, a bishop and a religious brother.
 Here is a brief description of who each of these Canadian Catholic saints were.

 I’ve also got a FREE printable Canadian Catholic Saints Kids Activities Pack to help you teach your children about these holy men and women of Canada!

 This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.

 The Canadian Martyrs

 The Canadian martyrs were Jesuit missionaries who worked with the Hurons in New France in the early 1600s.
 They were killed during wars between the Iroquois and the Huron.
 All were canonized in 1930 and their feast is celebrated in Canada on September 26.
 They’re also known as the North American Martyrs, and their feast day is celebrated in the U.S. on October 18th.